 First Steps to Become a Medical Assistant

-Arizona College currently offers two Medical Assistant Programs – the Medical Assistant Degree Program and the Medical Assistant Diploma Program.
-Both accredited programs prepare students for a career as a Medical Assistant by providing the hands-on training, lab experience, and courses that cover administrative work as well as patient care.
-After completing the Medical Assisting Degree Program, students are fully prepared to earn their certification and begin applying for Medical Assistant positions.
+Arizona College currently offers an accredited Medical Assistant Program that prepares students for a career as a Medical Assistant by providing the hands-on training, lab experience, and courses that cover administrative work as well as patient care.
+After completing the Medical Assisting program, students are fully prepared to earn their certification and begin applying for Medical Assistant positions.